Develops the ability to write expressively and persuasively across a range of creative modes and media, including print

 - Learning Outcomes

-- Students will gain exposure to of a range of creative genres and forms and acquire the skills with which to identify elements and techniques of each that attract attention and persuasively affect readers.
+- Gain exposure to a range of creative genres and forms and acquire the skills with which to identify elements and techniques of each that attract attention and persuasively affect readers

-- Tutorial workshops will introduce practices to help students learn to give and receive effective feedback.
+- Be introduced to practices (in tutorial workshops) to help learn to give and receive effective feedback

-- Students will develop new vocabularies and techniques that span creative fiction and creative advertising.
-The development of a portfolio will give students experience in editing and presenting their own work.
+- Develop new vocabularies and techniques that span creative fiction and creative advertising.
+The development of a portfolio will give students experience in editing and presenting their own work

-- Students will gain the ability to judge and assess creative texts for their rhetorical structure and persuasive effects.
+- Gain the ability to judge and assess creative texts for their rhetorical structure and persuasive effects

-- Students will develop their capacity for self-directed activity through compiling their creative submissions.
+- Develop their capacity for self-directed activity through compiling their creative submissions

-- Students will be exposed to diverse literary and cultural characteristics and their influences on each other in a global cultural context through studying how different texts affect different audiences in different contexts.
-This exposure will also help them develop as conscientious citizens.
+- Be exposed to diverse literary and cultural characteristics and their influences on each other in a global cultural context through studying how different texts affect different audiences in different contexts.
+This exposure will also help them develop as conscientious citizens